About

 Product Designer (Internship)

-Enterprise software UX.
-My first product role — in Singapore.
+UX for enterprise tools.
+My first product role, in Singapore.

 What I do